Fats, oils, and grease are bad for pipes and sewers

 Extensive engagement was conducted on the bylaw review between 2018 and 2019.

-The following proposed policy changes were developed, discussed, and generally agreed upon during engagement meetings with stakeholders in 2019.
+The following bylaw changes were developed, discussed, and generally agreed upon during engagement meetings with stakeholders, and are now in effect.

-We propose to update the bylaw to include markets and commissary kitchens (a commercial kitchen rented by local food service operators, such as caterers and bakers).
-These are not explicitly listed in the current bylaw and changes would ensure that these emerging sectors are regulated alongside traditional restaurants.
+The bylaw has been updated to include markets and commissary kitchens (a commercial kitchen rented by local food service operators, such as caterers and bakers).
+This ensures that these emerging sectors are regulated alongside traditional restaurants.

 - Funnel/hub drains — a type of drain that services grease-bearing fixtures, and therefore needs be connected to a grease interceptor